-Alright, so a post on the coronavirus outbreak is not something l would normally intend for this blog.
+Alright, so a post on coronavirus is not something l would normally write about.

 To distinguish facts from fears.